Partner: You’ve been really distant lately. And last night you didn’t come home until almost midnight. What’s going on?

 Points where the subject's linguistic pattern changes (e.g., tense, pronoun usage).

-BEFORE: I was just out.
-Went to the bar and had a few beers.
-AFTER: What?
-That must’ve been someone else.
-I don’t know what you’re talking about.
+BEFORE: I told you, I was just out.
+AFTER: Went to the bar and had a few beers.

 ❌ Deception Indicators (2):